Aider-AI/aider/aider/website/_includes/model-warnings.md

 Model foobar: Unknown context window size and costs, using sane defaults.
 ```

-*You can probably ignore the unknown context window size and token costs warning.*

 If you specify a model that aider has never heard of, you will get
 this warning.
 This means aider doesn't know the context window size and token costs